Internal Fraud Database Principles

-The Enhanced Internal Fraud Database is a repository of fraud risk information that can be used by your organisation to reduce exposure to fraud and other relevant conduct, and inform decisions according to your organisation’s risk appetite.
+The Internal Fraud Database (IFD) is a repository of fraud risk information that can be used by your organisation to reduce exposure to fraud and other relevant conduct, and inform decisions according to your organisation’s risk appetite.

 Internal Fraud Database Handbook